Carmelite Brewer Christie: Children

 Five of Carmelite's six surviving children were born in Turkey.
 The more notable have a common thread that echoed Carmelite's own life of social service and education.

 Anna Carmelite Christie (1875-1910) was born in Wisconsin and traveled to Turkey with her parents when they moved there.
 She had poor health and though schooled in both Europe and the United States, she spent much of her life living in the U.S. quietly pursuing musical interests and performing charitable works.

 Emerson Brewer Christie (1878-1967) was a noted linguist and ethnologist.
 He graduated from Yale, taught at St. Paul's College and then in the Philippines.
 He also taught at University of Michigan and Temple University.
 He was Chief of the US State Department's Bureau of Translation from 1928 to 1944.

 Mary Phelps Christie (1881-1975) was born in and spent a great deal of her life in Turkey.
 She attended Bryn Mawr College and studied at the Hartford Female Seminary, graduating in 1908.
 Mary married Daniel Miner Rogers (1882-1909) and they joined her parents in Tarsus.
 After the death of Rogers, she returned with their child to the United States.
-In 1911 she returned to Tarsus to teach.
-She met her second husband William Nute and they married in Tarsus.
+In 1911, she returned to Tarsus to teach.
+She met her second husband, William Nute, and they married in Tarsus.
 Mary and her child returned to the States so William could complete his medical training.
-They returned to Turkey where Mary taught and William ran rural medical clinics, until their retirement, when she returned to California.
+They returned to Turkey, where Mary taught and William ran rural medical clinics, until their retirement, when she returned to California.

 Paul Theodore Christie (1883-1959) was born and raised in Turkey.
-As his siblings, he was sent away as a teenager for further education.
+Like his siblings, he was sent away as a teenager for further education.
 Paul attended schools in Greece, Switzerland and Germany.
 He graduated from Hotchkiss School in 1903 and Harvard University in 1907.
-He was a French teacher and athletic coach at St. Georges School until World War II.
-He retired and during the war worked at a Grumman airplane factory as a riveter in California.
+He was a French teacher and athletic coach at St. George's School until World War II.
+He retired and, during the war, worked at a Grumman airplane factory as a riveter in California.
 He continued to teach swimming until he died.

 Agnes Emily Christie (1887-1919) attended schools in Europe and the United States, though her education was interrupted because of poor health at various times.
 Trained as a dental hygienist, she worked in that field until she became depressed and committed suicide.

 Jean Ogilvie Christie (1891-1984) graduated from Wellesley College in 1915.
 She returned to Turkey and taught in Constantinople.
 Jean was forced to stop teaching there in 1917 and worked with the YMCA in France.
 Jean helped her mother return to the United States and settle in California in 1920.
 She was a teacher at Occidental College and at the University of California, Berkeley.
 She was married to Eugene V. Lien.